 - 1. Prospective students must meet appropriate Math and English placement criteria for course registration.
-AAC Guidelines 2.2.1.1.A and 2.2.1.1.B shall document requirements for course placement. - 2.
-BOR Policy for validated credit shall be applied as provided in BOR Policies 2.2.1.1 and 2.2.2.5.
+AAC Guideline 2.2.1.1.A and 2.2.1.1.B shall document requirements for course placement. - 2.
+BOR Policy for validated credit shall be applied as provided in BOR Policy 2.2.1.1 and 2.2.2.5.

-SUBJECT: Non-Degree Seeking Admission
+SUBJECT: Non-Degree Seeking Admission Policy

 The purpose of this policy is for prospective students desiring to take courses without selecting a program of study.
-This policy sets forth the entrance requirements for non-degree seeking students.
+This policy sets the sets forth the entrance requirements for non-degree seeking students.